kmafeni04/http-nelua/README.md

 This function takes a [SendRequest](#sendrequest), makes either an http or https request and returns a [SendResponse](#sendresponse)

-Keep note that this function is not multithreaded and will block whatever route you call it on until the request is processed
+Keep note that this function will block whatever route you call it on until the request is completed

 ```lua
 local result, err = http.send_request({